All Episodes

 I know, but I see a very, very direct confrontation building here.

-Cairo where once and for all in a time pattern where the Casey predictions would talk about
+And then a major conference next year as we prepare for the millennium in Cairo, where once and for all, in a time pattern where the Casey predictions, which talk about discovery of this chamber.

 Yeah, in 1998 and 1999, we sit right where we can watch it.